WROGERSS/CambiadorDivisas/README.md

 For this project we are building a  Currency Exchange  programming in java and consulting an External API.

 I've used a Programming tools like:
-- Java

-IDE
-- -Intellij IDEA Community Edition 2023
+-Intellij IDEA Community Edition 2023

 The idea of the program is to have the next capabilities: